swashata/wp-webpack-script/packages/scripts/PREFACE.md

 ## Things it need to do

 -   Load project config file from cli --project-config or `wpw.project.config.js` (if present) `process.cwd`.
--   Load environment config file from cli --server-config or `wpw.dev.config.js` (if present) from `process.cwd`.
+-   Load server config file from cli --server-config or `wpw.dev.config.js` (if present) from `process.cwd`.
 -   DO NOT RELY ON `process.env.NODE_ENV`.
 Rather set it automatically depending on cli commands.
     -   `start` - Start browsersync sever with webpack middleware.
     -   `build` - Compile files.